-The Government of Nunavut's mandate is set out in Pinasuaqtavut: 2004-2009.
+The Government of Nunavut's mandate is set out in Pinasuaqtavut: 2004-2009 and in Tamapta 2009-2013.
 One goal is to build healthy communities, including the healthy development and well-being of children and youth.
-Pinasuaqtavut holds as a fundamental belief that the health of Nunavut depends on the health of each of its physical, social, economic and cultural communities.
-The values that guide the health communities' goal are:

-- People come first; - People are responsible and accountable for their own well being; - Building the capacity of communities will strengthen Nunavut; - All levels of government working together will strengthen Nunavut, will provide for those who are not able to care for themselves, and provide options and opportunities which build the strengths of individuals, families and communities.
+Pinasuaqtavut and Tamapta hold as a fundamental belief that the health of Nunavut depends on the health of each of its physical, social, economic and cultural communities.
+The values that guide the health communities' goal are: \\ People come first; \\ People are responsible and accountable for their own well being; \\ Building the capacity of communities will strengthen Nunavut; \\ All levels of government working together will strengthen Nunavut, will provide for those who are not able to care for themselves, and provide options and opportunities which build the strengths of individuals, families and communities.